xmpp-ftw/xmpp-ftw-demo/README.md

 To work on the code in 'development mode' (where process restarts as files change) run `npm run-script develop`.

+If installing globally then the `xmpp-ftw-demo` needs to be able to write to the `public/scripts` directory; this is so [Primus](https://github.com/primus/primus) can generate and save its client side javascript.

 ## Logging

 `xmpp-ftw-demo` uses [winston](https://github.com/flatiron/winston) for logging. `xmpp-ftw` itself will accept any logging object that implements the same interface as winston or will generate itself a null logger object.